4 Tools to Build a Successful Relationship with Clients

 2. A Written Contract

 On the most basic level, contracts are a written agreement between you and your client.
-More importantly, however, they also provide legal protection, and are an opportunity talk through your client’s vision for the work they have engaged you to complete.
-Basic contract components should include the services to be performed, a duration of the contract, and payment terms and conditions.
+More importantly, however, they also provide legal protection and are an opportunity to talk through your client’s vision for the work they have engaged you to complete.
+Basic contract components should include the services to be performed, the duration of the contract, and payment terms and conditions.

 How to Write a Consulting Contract: 6 Best Practices